Skip Navigation

 Direct Connect

-certificate through the UEM management console (see Changing BlackBerry UEM certificates), the certificate file must include the entire certificate chain.
+certificate through the UEM management console (see Changing the certificates that BlackBerry UEM uses for authentication), the certificate file must include the entire certificate chain.
 You must provide the PKCS 12 file, which has the key-pair for the

 BlackBerry Proxy